 At top, Jake Munoz drives his specially built Jeep flatfender 4×4* over the rough stuff.
 This vehicle is purpose built for trails like the Rubicon and keeps Jake safe in the wake of his spinal injury history*.
 At bottom, organizers Dan Hiney (driving) and Kevin Carey (spotting) tackle the trail with the volunteers and Vets.
-Jake, Dan and Kevin are each veterans.
+Jake, Dan and Kevin are each Veterans.

 *Use the search box to find “Jake Munoz” with more information on Jake’s surgeries and the flatfender 4×4 Jeep®.

 After a hard day on the Rubicon Trail, the guest Vets and Nevada volunteer drivers return to the South Fork Campground.
-The tri-tip dinner prepped by the TDO 4×4 club is stellar, and the vets hear from Gunny Rios about veteran flights to Washington, D.C.
+The tri-tip dinner prepped by the TDO 4×4 club is stellar, and the vets hear from Gunny Rios about Veteran flights to Washington, D.C.

 The meals were each ready on time and offered quality food for the Vets and volunteers.
-At right, 79-year-old Bing is the first Korean War veteran to become a WFTW guest.
-(WWII Vet Francis Resta precedes Bing.)
+At right, 79-year-old Bing is the first Korean War Veteran to become a WFTW guest.
+(WWII Vet Francis Resta preceded Bing.)
 Bing’s service in the U.S. Marine Corps entitles him and other Vets to a grand time on the Rubicon Trail!
 Vets from WWII, Korea, Vietnam, the Gulf War, Iraq, the Afghanistan conflict and other U.S. service experiences are all welcome guests at these Wheelers for the Wounded 4×4 runs.

 PURPLETOP Garage is well known at Northern California and along the Rubicon Trail.
 At the June 2014 Wheelers for the Wounded Rubicon Super Event, Nevada 4×4 volunteer drivers hosted the Vet guests.
 Mark Elliott, owner of PURPLETOP Garage, came from the Sacramento Area to support this event and Vets.
 The PURPLETOP Garage features custom suspension for trail 4x4s.
 Mark also designs and builds 4×4 accommodations and equipment for disabled Vets and others with physical challenges.
 Meet Mark Elliott in this HD video interview at the Sluice Box on the Rubicon Trail!